Funny fossil microbes

 Microbial layers as those shown here are seen in a minority of Rhynie

 chert samples.
-Often they are nearly horizontal and only slightly curved but they
+Often they are nearly horizontal and only slightly

 may be folded or broken and tilted after deformation of unknown cause